MatthewReid854/reliability/docs/Mixture models.rst

 Inputs:

--    distributions - a list or array of probability distributions used to construct the model
+-    distributions - a list or array of probability distributions used to construct the model.
 -    proportions - how much of each distribution to add to the mixture.
 The sum of proportions must always be 1.

 Methods: